iamKunal/UserScripts/WhatsApp-Web-Background-Changer/README.md

 4. Wait a few seconds for the image to load.

 ## Updating
- Click on the TamperMonkey icon and then on `Check for userscript updates`.
+ Click on the TamperMonkey icon and then on `Check for userscript updates` and reload the WhatsApp Web tab/window.